katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
 Edit the form, then click Update Form.
 The form will show as updated on your website.

 == Changelog ==

+= Version 3 Requires PHP 5.3 =
+__Version 3.x changes requirements for your server.
+If you upgrade and the upgrade doesn't work for you, you can downgrade to the previous version of the plugin.__

 = 3.1.3 =
 * Update translation textdomain to `ctct` from `constant-contact-api`